Qarik-Group/concourse-tutorial/docs/miscellaneous/yaml-editors.md

 ---------------------
 ![vscode](/images/vscode-concourse.png)

-You can use Visual Studio code, which is free to download [`here`](https://code.visualstudio.com/download) to edit the pipleine and task yml's.
+You can use Visual Studio code, which is free to download [`here`](https://code.visualstudio.com/download) to edit the pipeline and task yml's.
 Once downloaded, you can install Concourse CI Pipeline Editor [`here`](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-concourse).
 Provides validation and content assist for Concourse CI pipeline and task configuration yml files.
 This also auto suggests parameters and syntax errors.

 ### Functionality
 Some of the functionality include: